On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: The Limits of Exact Approximate Methods: The Ozone Data Set

-We close with the remark, that compromising the ambitious goal of performing full and exact Bayesian inference on this problem might be a reasonable approach for practitioners, who are interested in using models of the above type for solving large-scale problems.
+The fact that it is infeasible to realise a genuinely unbiased estimate of the normalising term for a model of this nature and size may mean that the Russian Roulette framework (and perhaps the entire concept of exact-approximate methods) is not the right approach for this type of model.
+We note that it has been shown previously in the literature that there are limitations to the efficiency of the pseudo-marginal scheme.
+For example, \citet{sherlock2013efficiency} established results on optimal scaling and acceptance rate which indicate compromised efficiency when using the scheme.
+We close with the remark that compromising the ambitious goal of performing full and exact Bayesian inference on this problem might be a reasonable approach for practitioners who are interested in using models of the above type for solving large-scale problems.
 Recently, there has been an increased interest in approximate Markov transition kernels that allow such trade-off between computing time and introduced bias.
-Most of those methods are based on sub-sampling available observations in the Big Data case, \citep{bardenet2014towards, korattikara2014austerity, welling2011bayesian}, and are therefore not available for the described ozone model, where we aim to do inference for a \emph{single} observation.
+Most of those methods are based on subsampling available observations in the Big Data case (\cite{bardenet2014towards}, \cite{korattikara2014austerity}, \cite{welling2011bayesian}), and are therefore not available for the described ozone model, where we aim to do inference for a \emph{single} observation.
 Similarly, the Exchange algorithm \citep{murray2006mcmc} is unavailable due to sampling from the likelihood being infeasible.